hytseng0509/CrossDomainFewShot/README.md

 - Refer to the instruction [here](https://github.com/wyharveychen/CloserLookFewShot#self-defined-setting) for constructing your own dataset.

 ### Feature encoder pre-training
-- We adopt `baseline++` for MatchineNet, and `baseline` training from [CloserLookFewShot](https://github.com/wyharveychen/CloserLookFewShot) for other methods.
+We adopt `baseline++` for MatchingNet, and `baseline` from [CloserLookFewShot](https://github.com/wyharveychen/CloserLookFewShot) for other metric-based frameworks.
 - Download the pre-trained feature encoder.
 ```
 cd output/checkpoints
 bash ./download_encoder.sh